INiKkEI/led-cube-8x8x8/docs/00_overview/hardware-firmware-boundary.md

 - accept the external **5 V DC** input
 - distribute power to LED-driving circuitry and support electronics
-- generate or provide the required **3.3 V logic rail** for the ESP32
 - provide bulk capacitance and local decoupling where needed
 - define grounding and current return paths
 - size traces, connectors, regulators, and switching components for expected load